Retired Judge Irwin E. Lampert

 I was born in Montreal , moved to Moncton at a very young age and have lived and worked here ever since, except during my years away at university.

 I am a graduate of Moncton High School, Dalhousie University (Science degree) and the University of New Brunswick Law School.
 I practiced law in Moncton for many years with a large practice in Family Law, before being appointed a provincial court judge.
 I presided in courts across New Brunswick hearing mainly criminal matters, including Youth Court.

 While practicing law, I was active in many different organizations including Moncton Headstart, the Canadian Cancer Society and as General Counsel for the Canadian Jewish Congress.
 In addition, I am the proud recipient of the City of Moncton Commemorative Medal.

 For many years I was involved with various judges’ associations.
-I served terms as President of the New Brunswick Provincial Court Judges’ Association and the Canadian Association of Provincial Court Judges and was a Governor of the American Judges’ Association.
-For a number of years I was a member of the New Brunswick Judicial Council, a body which dealt with complaints filed against judges.
+I served terms as President of the New Brunswick Provincial Court Judges’ Association, the Canadian Association of Provincial Court Judges and was a Governor of the American Judges’ Association.
+For a number of years I was a member of the New Brunswick Judicial Council, a body which deals with complaints filed against judges.

 Annually since 2005, I have lectured in China.
 As well, I have given presentations to judges, high school students, parole officers, service clubs and community college students.

-I first officiated at a wedding in 2000.
-As well, I have acted as Master of Ceremonies at many wedding receptions and other public events.
+I have presided at more than 150 weddings since the first one in July 2020.
+As well, I have acted as Master of Ceremonies at wedding receptions and other public events.

-My wife, Audrey, was a school teacher and administrator for many years.
+My wife, Audrey, is a retired school teacher and administrator.
 We are proud parents of 3 adult children and have 6 grandchildren.